liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 That was――

-Emilia: \[What we want to negotiate with the Kingdom is the withdrawal of a candidate of the Royal Selection―― The half-elf candidate called Emilia.
+Musica: \[What we want to negotiate with the Kingdom is the withdrawal of a candidate of the Royal Selection―― The half-elf candidate called Emilia.
 Therefore, I hope that you ladies will become our hostages.\]